 Metal: Metal may be used for an entire jungle gym, or it might make up the hanging elements, such as monkey bars and ladders.
 High-quality sets are built with stainless steel or treated with rust-proof paint.
 These jungle gyms may require a bit of maintenance and monitoring, but sets that are cared for properly can easily last a couple decades without looking worn or weathered.

-Swing set: Swing set styles have at least one swing and sometimes include a slide, trapeze bar, gymnastic rings, and monkey bars.
+Swing set: These have at least one swing and sometimes include a slide, trapeze bar, gymnastic rings, and monkey bars.
 They could also include spider swings or trampolines.
 As a popular, iconic style, it’s not unusual to see at least one swing set detail attached to a jungle gym.

-Clubhouse: Jungle gyms built in clubhouse style include at least one platform or covered area reminiscent of a treehouse.
+Clubhouse: Jungle gyms with a built-in clubhouse include at least one platform or covered area reminiscent of a treehouse.
 Certain sets have multiple platforms and include steps and seating areas, like benches.
 Some even have ship accessories for lookout nooks, including wheels and telescopes.

 Climber: Climber styles incorporate a series of bars, ladders, and/or rock-climbing grips.
 They are elevated, but they’re generally not too high in case of a fall.
 Some climber styles are modular and easily rearranged if your child wants to change the look or shape of the set.